FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.18 The "NamePart" Data Type

 The `NamePart` data type is used to model a portion of a full name, including the terms that make up that portion.
-Some name parts MAY have qualifiers to provide additional semantic meaning to the name part (e.g., "given name" or "surname").
+Some name parts may have qualifiers to provide additional semantic meaning to the name part (e.g., "given name" or "surname").

-A name part value MAY contain more than one term from the full name, such as in the name part "John Fitzgerald" from the full name "John Fitzgerald Kennedy".
-If multiple terms are detailed in a single `NamePart`, these terms are separated using the name separator appropriate to the locale of the name form.

 ### identifier